ShutterZor/ShutterZor.github.io/_pages/about.md

   - /about.html
 ---

+Here is Shutter Zor / Xiangtai Zuo (左祥太).

-This is my personal blog, which is a branch of [academicpages]([academicpages/academicpages.github.io: Github Pages template for academic personal websites, forked from mmistakes/minimal-mistakes](https://github.com/academicpages/academicpages.github.io)).
+This is my personal blog, which is a branch of [academicpages](https://github.com/academicpages/academicpages.github.io).
 I would like to share here the problems and solutions I have encountered in my own use of **Stata/Python**, and don't worry, they are free.
 Here are some addresses where I post videos/tweets, so feel free to subscribe and hopefully it will be helpful to you.

 ***Links:***